Tensor Train for Global Optimization Problems in Robotics: Related work

 Tensor Train (TT) decomposition, also known as Matrix Product States (MPS), provides a good balance between expressive power and efficiency of the representation, and it is equipped with robust algorithms to find the decomposition~\citep{kressner2013_tt_survey}.
 TT decomposition has been used to solve problems involving high-dimensional integration of multivariate functions in~\cite{dolgov2020_integration,Shetty21_ergodic}. \cite{dolgov2020_sampling} used it to approximate probability density functions, with a fast procedure to sample from a probability distribution represented using the TT format.
 TT decomposition has also been used for data-driven density modeling (or generative modeling) \citep{Han2018UnsupervisedGM_densityEstimation,Stokes2019ProbabilisticMW_densityEstimation,miller2021tensor,Novikov2021_densityEstimation}.

 The studies conducted in \cite{zheltkov2019global,Sozykin2022_ttopt} have shown that the TT decomposition can serve as an effective means for gradient-free optimization and can compete with top-performing global optimization algorithms, such as CMA-ES and GA.
 However, the use of TT decomposition for global optimization in these approaches resembles evolutionary strategies in that they tackle one optimization problem at a time and can only yield one solution, which is too slow for robotics applications.
-In contrast, our paper takes a distinct approach by utilizing the probability density function (which corresponds to the cost function) that is approximated via TT decomposition.
-We employ efficient methods to sample from high-density regions of this surrogate model to approximate multiple solutions, and the computationally intensive component is distributed to an offline phase, allowing us to quickly address numerous optimization problems in an online phase.